AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-gs.md

 >[!ENDSHADEBOX]

->[!AVAILABILITY]
->
->The IP warmup feature is currently available as a beta to select users only.
-To join the beta program, contact Adobe Customer Care.

 With [!DNL Journey Optimizer], you can easily perform IP warmup workflows directly from the user interface in a standardized and efficient way that follows the best practices for optimal deliverability.

 ➡️ [Learn how to create and execute an IP warmup plan in this video](#video)